 It’s a given that you should instruct your child to go potty before they hit the hay, but don’t just do it once: do it twice.
 An hour or so before bed, take your child to the restroom.
 Then do it again right before you turn down the covers.
 This helps assure that when the sandman visits, he doesn’t need Clorox.

 Kids wake up for various reasons during the night – they hear a noise, they have a bad dream, the monster under their bed snores too loud.
-Remind your child that they need to use the restroom each and every time they wake up, even if they don’t feel as though they need to go.
+Remind your child that these are opportunities to use the bathroom.

 While the above tips help your child acclimate to nighttime potty training, they’ll continue to have accidents here and there.
 Wetting or soiling a bed during sleep isn’t something a child controls – they’re not aware they’re doing it.
 So withhold punishments.
 Above all, remember that potty training at night is completely different than what you’ve experienced during the day.
 It has less to do with your child being stubborn and more to do with their body not being ready just yet.